Black Castle (Caisteal Dubh)

 There is an information panel at the gate, explaining the history of the castle.
 Go through the gate and follow the obvious footpath diagonally across the field towards the castle, which is in sight the whole way.

-From the heritage centre to the castle takes only 5 minutes and the going is easy.
+From the heritage centre to the castle takes only five minutes and the going is easy.
 There is a fence around the enclosure to keep livestock out but you can go through a gate and explore the ruins.

 It is hard to interpret the site as most of the walls have fallen and those that remain standing are in poor condition.
 You can, however, get a very good look at the masonry construction technique in the exposed sections of walls and foundations.